John M. Allegro

+John Marco Allegro published the Dead Sea Scrolls fragments 4Q158–4Q186, which contained pesharim—unique biblical commentaries—in a minimalist edition after delays from the late 1950s until 1968.
+Although his approach faced widespread scholarly criticism, it nonetheless provided decades of material for study while other editors worked on their volumes.

+By 1960, Allegro, holding controversial views on the Dead Sea Scrolls and clashing with colleagues, moved to theology at Manchester where he wrote the provocative book The Sacred Mushroom and the Cross and subsequently resigned due to its impact.
+John Allegro’s controversial theory argued that Christianity originated from an Essene shamanistic cult using psychoactive mushrooms, interpreting the New Testament as a coded record of this cult, but his ideas were widely rejected by scholars and led to his academic ostracism.
+Married with two children, he died of a heart attack on his 65th birthday in 1988, and was noted for his flamboyant style in biblical studies.

 Early life and training

 Allegro was born in 1923, son of John Allegro and Mabel (nee Perry).
 Allegro went through Wallington County Grammar School in 1939.
 He joined the Royal Navy, serving during World War Two.
 After the war he began training for the Methodist ministry, but found that he was more interested in Hebrew and Greek, so he went to study at Manchester University with fees paid by government grant due to his military service.
 Allegro received his Honours degree in Oriental Studies at the University of Manchester in 1951.
 This was followed in 1952 by a master's degree under supervision of H. H. Rowley.
 While engaged in further research in Hebrew dialects at Oxford under Godfrey Driver in 1953, Allegro was invited by Gerald Lankester Harding to join the team of scholars working on the Dead Sea Scrolls in Jerusalem, where he spent one year working on the scrolls.
 He became a lecturer in Comparative Semitic Philology in Manchester in 1954.